-CAD drawing of the south elevation of the OSU Brain Spine Hospital
+CAD drawing of the north (front) elevation of the Kentucky Capitol Annex building.

 Historical Marker Dedicated at OSU Mansfield